Chicken Paprikash

 Hungarian Nokedli Noodles

-2. Gradually add 1.125 cups of all-purpose flour, whisking constantly to avoid lumps.
+2. Gradually add 135 g all-purpose flour, whisking constantly to avoid lumps.
 The batter should be thick but pourable, similar to pancake batter.

 3. Bring a large pot of salted water to a rolling boil.